sontek/readme/manager.md

 I'm a fan of Python, GoLang, and proper obsverability of the cloud.
-I've done my time at massively scale unicorns (SurveyMonkey, Zapier) as well as running my own startup (EventRay) and love building systems and teams!
+I've done my time at massively scale unicorns (SurveyMonkey, Zapier) as well as running my own startup (EventRay) and everything in between.
+I love building systems and teams!

 # Guiding Principles
 I still love to dig deep on the tech side and can be a rubberduck if you need